 The Implementation of Pension Rights Equalisation

-In principle, § 1 VersAusglG stipulates that all rights acquired during the marriage should be divided in half.
-The fact that only the rights acquired during the marriage are concerned can be justified by the fact that a mutual pension community between the spouses also only exists during the marriage.
-Which entitlements exist and in what amount they existed during the marriage period must be determined at the end of the marriage period, according to § 5 para.
+In Germany, the family court is responsible for implementing pension rights equalisation.
+In principle, Section 1 VersAusglG stipulates that all entitlements acquired during the marriage are divided in half.
+The fact that this only concerns entitlements acquired during the marriage can be justified because a mutual pension community only exists between the spouses during the marriage.
+Which entitlements exist and in what amount they existed during the marriage must be determined at the end of the marriage per Section 5 para.
 2 VersAusglG.

-Both spouses are obliged to provide each other with information on entitlements acquired during the marriage (§ 4 VersAusglG) to facilitate the process.
-As a rule, the Pension Equalisation Act assumes an internal division of pension rights, according to § 9 para.
+Both spouses are obliged to provide each other with information about entitlements acquired during the marriage (Section 4 VersAusglG) to ensure correct implementation.
+The German Pension Equalisation Act generally assumes an internal division of pension entitlements following Section 9 Para.
 2 VersAusglG.
 This practice is only different if an external division has been agreed upon beforehand or if the pension provider of the person liable to equalisation demands an external division.

 In the case of the internal division, the pension provider with whom the liable spouse has acquired entitlements or rights is also the pension provider with whom half of the internal division takes place.
-Thus, spouse A is granted the respective equalisation claims by the pension provider with whom spouse B has acquired expectancies or entitlements.
-The competent family court issues a corresponding instruction.
-It should be noted that the half credit may be lower for the person entitled to equalisation due to costs incurred by the pension provider, § 13 VersAusglG.
+Thus, spouse A is granted the respective equalisation entitlements by the pension provider with whom spouse B has acquired entitlements.
+The competent family court in Germany issues a corresponding instruction.
+However, half of the crediting may be lower for the equalisation beneficiary due to costs incurred by the pension provider, Section 13 VersAusglG.

-For reasons of simplicity, internal pension equalisation is the rule because in the case of equalisation with only one insurance carrier, the equalisation claims are offset and do not have to be transferred individually.
-On the other hand, in the case of the external division of pension rights, equalisation takes place with different insurance carriers.
+Internal pension equalisation is the rule for simplicity reasons.
+In the case of equalisation with only one insurance provider, the equalisation claims are offset and do not have to be transferred individually.
+With the external division of pension rights, on the other hand, equalisation takes place with different insurance providers.

 Legal Exceptions to Pension Rights Equalisation Requirements